 SS 209.
 Behavioral Economics.
 9 units (3-0-6); offered by announcement.
 Prerequisite: SS 201 abc or instructor's permission.
 This course explores how psychological facts and constructs can be used to inform models of limits on rationality, willpower and greed, to expand the scope of economic analysis.
 Topics include overconfidence, heuristics for statistical judgment, loss-aversion, hyperbolic discounting, optimal firm behavior when consumers are limited in rationality, behavioral game theory, behavioral finance, neuroeconomic dual-self models, and legal and welfare implications of rationality limits.
-Not offered 2010-11.
+Instructor: Camerer.

 SS 210 abc.
 Foundations of Political Economy.
-9 units (3-0-6); first, second, third terms.
+9 units (3-0-6).
 Prerequisites: SS 202 c, SS 205 b.
 Mathematical theories of individual and social choice applied to problems of welfare economics and political decision making as well as to the construction of political economic processes consistent with stipulated ethical postulates, political platform formulation, the theory of political coalitions, and decision making in political organizations.
-Instructors: Agranov, Yariv, Mattozzi.
+Instructors: Mattozzi, Iaryczower, Yariv.

 SS 211 abc.
 Advanced Economic Theory.
 9 units (3-0-6); first, second, third terms.
 May be repeated for credit.
 Advanced work in a specialized area of economic theory, with topics varying from year to year according to the interests of students.
-Instructor: Echenique.
+Instructors: Palfrey, Chambers.

 SS 212.
 Application of Microeconomic Theory.
 9 units (3-0-6).
 May be repeated for credit.
 A working seminar in which the tools of microeconomic theory are applied to the explanation of events and the evaluation of policy.
-Not offered 2010-11.
+Not offered 2009-10.

 SS 213 abc.
 Financial Economics.
 9 units (3-2-4); first, second, third terms.
 First term: asset pricing theory, statistical tests on historical data and evidence from financial markets experiments.
 Second term: financial econometrics, with emphasis on applications to risk management.
 Third term: general equilibrium foundations of asset and option pricing theory.
-Instructor: Green.
+Not offered 2009-10.